Have you ever wanted to touch people’s hearts and inspire them?

 The ability to help people change their lives with just the power of your words is extremely powerful and fulfilling.

-Having been in the personal development industry for over a decade, and having delivered hundreds of talks and also spoken on stages with the likes of Dr John Demartini from The Secret and John Assaraf from the Secret, I know it's a highly rewarding career that can make a big impact on the world too.
+Having been in the personal development industry for over a decade, I’ve delivered hundreds of talks.
+I’ve even spoken on stage with the likes of Dr John Demartini from The Secret and John Assaraf from the Secret.
+Being a motivational speaker is a highly rewarding career that can make a big impact to the world.

-And the good news is you don't have to be famous or have a wildly outgoing personality to make a difference and a living being a speaker.
-There are 3 things you need to do…
+The good news is you don't have to be famous or have a wildly outgoing personality to be a speaker.

 #1: Prepare ONE Great Speech